 And thats it!

-Hopefully you’ll find it helpful to know what to expect when you’re going to take your theory test, I know I wish I could have read a post about it before I went in.
+Hopefully you’ll find it helpful to know what to expect beforehand, I know I wish I could have read a post about it before I went in.

-If you have any questions please feel free to ask me in the comments on on social media- I’m writing this while still hyper from passing so this post might not make as much sense as I would like!
+If you have any questions please feel free to ask me in the comments or on social media!

 A twenty-four-year-old autistic writer and designer from Sheffield.
 Tattoo obsessed, animal lover, self confessed bookworm and eclectic witch.